amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 | img-4.jpg  | Bear     |
 | img-5.jpg  | Kangaroo |

-As humans, we will quickly be able to assign labels to the image, for example we know that `img-1.jpg` is that of a dog, `img-2.jpg` is a cat and so on.
+As humans, we will quickly be able to assign labels to the image just by looking at them, for example we know that `img-1.jpg` is that of a dog, `img-2.jpg` is a cat and so on.

 Let's one-hot encode the labels, so our table get's updated to: